 Problem solving as a preventive activity in risk management

 When failures do occur in live systems, proper problem solving (with deliberate root cause analysis) can be used to feedback information to improve future risk analysis.
 Actual root causes of failures are found and verified and the knowledge can be used to inform future decisions at risk of similar failures.

 This information becomes proprietary knowledge about how systems actually work in the real world and it increases the accuracy of predictions of future failures for better decision-making and better delivery and run controls.

 Risk needs to be deeply understood, both from the perspective of how design decisions we make create risk and how we manage risk once a decision is made and the risk is built into a system.
-Like problem-solving skills, good risk management tools are techniques are core skills, essential to anyone involved in architectural and engineering decisions and product build.
-The better we understand how what we do affects risk, and by extension, the experience of the customers who use the systems we build, the more resilient we can make those systems.
+Like problem-solving skills, risk-based failure modelling skills are essential to anyone involved in architectural and engineering decisions and product build and run.
+The better we understand how what we do affects risk, and by extension, the experience of the customers who use the systems we build, the more robust, reliable and resilient we can make those systems.

 Disclaimer: The statements and opinions expressed in this article are those of the author(s) and do not necessarily reflect the positions of Thoughtworks.